Kingxukai/linux/Documentation/driver-api/tty/moxa-smartio.rst

 PCI IRQ Sharing
 ---------------

-   Each port within the same multiport board shares the same IRQ.
-Up to 4 Moxa Smartio/Industio PCI Family multiport boards can be installed together on one system and they can share the same IRQ.
+   Each port within the woke same multiport board shares the woke same IRQ.
+Up to 4 Moxa Smartio/Industio PCI Family multiport boards can be installed together on one system and they can share the woke same IRQ.